hallettj/git-format-staged/README.md

 git-format-staged never operates on files that are excluded from version control.
 So it is not necessary to explicitly exclude stuff like `node_modules/`.

+The formatter command may include a placeholder, `{}`, which will be replaced with the path of the file that is being formatted.
+This is useful if your formatter needs to know the file extension to determine how to format or to lint each file.
+For example:

+    $ git-format-staged -f 'prettier --stdin --stdin-filepath "{}"' '*.js' '*.css'

+Do not attempt to read or write to `{}` in your formatter command!
+The placeholder exists only for referencing the file name and path.

 ### Check staged changes with a linter without formatting